How to build a house at a reasonable price

 TREND 263 is a house in the medium size category, for medium width plots.
 Suitable for single-storey surrounding buildings.
 The internal space in this house will meet the housing needs for a 4-5 me...

-EXCLUSIV 230 is a house in the larger size category, for wider plots.
-Living area separate from bedrooms.
-Suitable for two-storey surrounding buildings The internal space in this house will meet th...
+BUNGALOW 204 is a house in the smaller size category, for medium width plots.
+Suitable for single-storey surrounding buildings.
+The internal space in this house will meet the housing needs for a 4-...

 0